ShivrajChougule/video-snapshot/README.md

 # Video Snapshot Using Angular

-video-snapshot is a component for taking snapshots from the video and download those snapshots.
+The video-snapshot is a component for taking snapshots from the video and download those snapshots.
 Also you can browse the video or paste the external video URL, play video and take snapshots.

 <p align="center">